 This variable controls the number of grid points used in the angular integrations.

-It is usually taken to be at least twice the value of LMax
+It is usually taken to be at least twice the value of LMax.

 Default value is 2 times LMax.